Computers running Windows 7 will begin to display notifications of upcoming support, as reported by 2019 in April.

-Support for Windows 7 editions ends on January 14, 2020.
-Customers who are they can extend support for up to three years by paying Microsoft a certain amount of money per user, but that will double every year.
+Support for Windows 7 versions expires on January 14, 2020.
+Business customers can extend their support for up to three years by paying Microsoft a fee per user, which will double each year.

-April 2019 was chosen by Microsoft to give its customers enough time to migrate (at least the as Microsoft hopes) in Windows 10.
+April of 2019 was chosen by Microsoft to give its customers enough time to migrate (at least the companies as they hope to Microsoft) to Windows 10.
 Customers have other options.
-Upgrade to Windows 8.1, since it will still be supported for another three years, or stay with Windows 7 or migrate to Linux.
+Upgrade to Windows 8.1, after being supported for another three years, or stay on Windows 7 or migrate to Linux.

 Microsoft has not yet revealed how these alerts will appear.
 The only information provided by Microsoft is that they will be informative only and that users can choose not to want to see further notifications.